 Find your IP address

-what is my ip] on Google Search, you’ll see the IP address of the computer or mobile device you did the search from.
+what is my IP on Google Search, you’ll see the IP address of the computer or device where you did the search.